 Workshop participants will learn about the history of the senryu and haiku, examine and discuss various examples, past and present, and then head to Morikami’s beautiful gardens to generate their own senryu.
 This workshop is provided in collaboration with the Palm Beach Poetry Festival www.palmbeachpoetryfestival.org

 PRICE FREE with paid museum admission**

 *Theater will be open 15 minutes prior to the start of the workshop (approximately 10:45am).

-Reservations are required for all groups of 10 or more.
+**Reservations are only required for all groups of 10 or more.
 Individual reservations are not necessary

 MEET YOUR INSTRUCTOR

-This workshop is taught by poet Yaddyra Peralta, a poet who teaches writing and literature at Broward College and Miami Dade College.
-Her poems have been published in Eight Miami Poets (Jai Alai Books) and Ghazals for James Foley (Hinchas Press).
-Her work has also appeared in Ploughshares, Jai Alai, Abe’s Penny, Tigertail, The New Poet, and Hinchas de Poesia.
-In 2013, she was a Visiting Writer at the Betsy Hotel’s Writer’s Room in South Miami Beach, Florida and one of six collaborative Helen M. Salzberg Artists-in-Residence at Florida Atlantic University’s Jaffe Center for the Book Arts where she contributed to the collaborative artists’ book Conversation, Too (Extra Virgin Press).
-She is the Assistant Director of the Palm Beach Poetry Festival and has an MFA in Creative Writing from Florida International University.
+Yaddyra Peralta’s works have appeared in Sliver of Stone, Ploughshares, Jai-alai, Abe’s Penny, Tigertail, The New Poet, and Hinchas de Poesia.
+In 2013, she was a Visiting Writer at the Betsy Hotel’s Writer’s Room in Miami Beach, Florida and one of six Helen M. Salzberg Artists-in-Residence at Florida Atlantic University’s Jaffe Center for the Book Arts where she collaborated on the book Conversation, Too.